 Malassezia pachydermatis is commonly associated with Malassezia dermatitis, which is usually secondary to skin conditions such as allergies, endocrine diseases, and bacterial pyoderma.

-Dogs that have demodectic mange are more susceptible to dog ear yeast infection because Malassezia pachydermatis is also the fungi responsible for mange infections in a dog's skin.
+Dogs that have demodectic mange are more susceptible to dog ear yeast infection because of the damage caused to the skin by the mange mite.

 Symptoms of Dog Ear Infections